pydio/pydio-doc-admin-guide/4_access_control_and_security/3_action_parameters.md

 #### Parameters

-With the parameters menu, you can control parameters either affecting a specific workspace or multiple ones at once, parameters are for example :
+With parameters, you can control parameters either affecting a specific workspace or multiple ones at once, parameters are for example :